knoldus/BDD-with-cypress-cucumber/README.md

 In order to run the test, we just have to go into the directory

-1. Checkout to the develop branch

-2. Check out to the directory ../BDD-with-cypress-cucumber/cypressCucumber/
+1. Check out to the directory ../BDD-with-cypress-cucumber/cypressCucumber/

-3. To open the cypress dashboard, use the command
+2. To open the cypress dashboard, use the command

 ```
 node_modules/.bin/cypress open